BrianJr03/Issa-Chat-App/README.md

 ![How to Use](https://github.com/BrianJr03/Issa-AI-App/blob/develop/howtouse.png)

 ## Features
-- ### Chat with chatGPT
+- ### Chat with ChatGPT
   - Only an OpenAI API Key is needed to chat with chatGPT (`gpt-3.5-turbo`)
-  - Add `Conversational Context` to personalize responses from chatGPT
+  - Add `Conversational Context` to personalize responses from ChatGPT
     - Example: "You are my sarcastic assistant"

 - ### Chat taps